Employer Responsibilities for Remote Employees: Complete Legal Guide (2026)

 Tax and Administrative Responsibilities

 Ah, taxes.
 The bane of every employer’s existence, am I right?
-When it comes to remote work, tax responsibilities can quickly become a tangled web.
+When it comes to remote work, tax responsibilities can quickly become a tangled web, and employer of record tax implications add another layer of complexity.
 But don’t worry; I’ve been down this road before and am here to help you navigate it.

 Let me tell you about when I hired a brilliant developer who lived in New York while our company was based in California.
 Sounds great, right?
 Well, it was until tax season rolled around.
 Suddenly, I was faced with the complexities of multi-state taxation.